HuyaneMatsu/Koishi/README.md

     `happy`, `highfive`, `hug`, `kick`, `kiss`, `kon`, `lap-sleep`, `like`, `lick`, `murder`, `nom`, `pat`, `peg`, `pocky-kiss`, `poke`, `slap`, `smile`, `smug`, `stare`, `wave`, `wink`, `yeet` (with / for / at) someone.
 - `/action` - Wildcard command to invoke any other action with selecting an exact (touhou only) image.
-    Available after the bot has been user installed.

 ### Fun